Menu

 The JIP has funded one of the most extensive industry research programmes in this field.
 It is divided into five categories which are complementary and designed to allow the JIP to fully understand the issue and potential impacts associated with underwater sound from offshore activities.

-• Assessing The Hearing Abilities Of Mysticete Whales
+• Mysticetes: Assessing The Hearing Abilities Of Mysticete Whales

 Regulators must often make decisions in the absence of essential information.
 The mysticetes (baleen whales) are of particular regulatory concern because these animals depend on sound for social communication, have global distributions, and are vulnerable because of past commercial whaling.